NeuralNetworkVerification/Marabou/ArtifactReadme.txt

        - python3 ./generate_adversarial_example.py

-       In this example, we read a neural network stored in a TensorFlow protobuff file (in this case, a small convolutional network for digit recognition), and search for adversarial inputs for that network.
+       In this example, we read a neural network stored in a TensorFlow protobuf file (in this case, a small convolutional network for digit recognition), and search for adversarial inputs for that network.
 An adversarial input is a misclassified input, obtained by slightly perturbing a properly classified